Lost in Translation, Found in Context: Sign Language Translation with Contextual Cues: Conclusion

 \section{Conclusion}

 In this work, we show that leveraging contextual information significantly enhances SLT performance in an open-vocabulary setting.
 Specifically, our framework utilises background descriptions from a captioning model and predictions of previous sentences, combined with pseudo-glosses and visual features.
-Through an extensive ablation study, we analyse the individual impact of each cue on sign language translation, and benchmark our method against previous state-of-the-art approaches on the BOBSL dataset to demonstrate its effectiveness.
-While our approach considerably outperforms prior methods, there remains a room for improvement in the translation quality to be deployed in real-world applications, necessitating to address the limitations mentioned above.
+Through an extensive ablation study, we analyse the individual impact of each cue on sign language translation, and benchmark our method against previous state-of-the-art approaches on the BOBSL dataset to demonstrate its effectiveness. \todo{Despite the improvements of our approach, several challenges remain.
+Background descriptions may not always complement the translation, potentially introducing noise.
+Relying on previous sentence predictions can lead to error accumulation, where early mistakes propagate through subsequent sentences.
+Additionally, pseudo-glosses are prone to false positives due to homonyms, resulting in incorrect word choices.
+Addressing these limitations would potentially improve the robustness and real-world applicability of sign language translation systems.}

-{ \textbf{Acknowledgments.} The images in this paper are used with kind permission of the BBC.
+{ \paragraph{Acknowledgments.} The images in this paper are used with kind permission of the BBC.
 This work was granted access to the HPC resources of IDRIS under the allocation 2024-AD011013395 made by GENCI.
 The authors would like to acknowledge the ANR project CorVis ANR-21-CE23-0003-01, a Google Research Scholar Award, and a Royal Society Research Professorship RP$\backslash$R1$\backslash$191132.
-The authors also thank Charles Raude, Prajwal KR, Prasanna Sridhar, Joon Son Chung, Makarand Tapaswi, Syrine Kalleli, and David Picard for their help.}
+The authors also thank Charles Raude, Prajwal KR, Prasanna Sridhar, Joon Son Chung, Makarand Tapaswi, Syrine Kalleli, and David Picard \todo{for their feedback, and further thank Ryan Wong for guiding the Sign2GPT~\cite{wong2024sign2gpt} implementation and Ozge Mercanoglu Sincan for providing the outputs for the Sincan~\cite{sincan2023context} model on the BOBSL test set. }